Enschede fireworks disaster: Legal proceedings

-On 20 May Dutch authorities issued an international arrest warrant for the two managers of the company, Rudi Bakker and Willie Pater, after they fled their homes, which were empty when searched.
-Willie Pater handed himself in on the same day, and Rudi Bakker the day after.
+On 20 May, Dutch authorities issued an international arrest warrant for the two managers of the company, Rudi Bakker and Willie Pater, after they fled their homes, which were empty when searched.
+Pater handed himself in on the same day, and Bakker the day after.

 In April 2002, the owners were sentenced to six months' imprisonment each for violation of environmental and safety regulations and dealing in illegal fireworks alongside a fine of €2,250 each.
 However, they were both acquitted of the more serious charges of negligence for the fire.

 In May 2003, Arnhem Appeals Court acquitted 36-year-old André de Vries of arson.
 Almelo Court had originally (May 2002) tried and convicted De Vries of arson and sentenced him to 15 years imprisonment.

-In February 2005, after a four-and-a-half-year legal battle, the six-month sentence of each of the owners was increased to twelve months each.
+In February 2005, after a four-and-a-half-year legal battle, the six-month sentence of each of the owners was increased to 12 months each.

 A total of €8.5m in compensation was awarded to the victims of the explosion, according to the organisation in charge of distributing the compensation, the UPV, having assessed 3,519 claims.
 Three hundred people received cash for incurring extra costs, 136 people received money for loss of income, and 1,477 people received compensation for health problems.